weepower/wee/README.md

 * **Polyfill support** for HTML5, SVG images, input placeholders, and ES5
 * **Sourcemap output** to line match against unminified code

-Structure baseline of markup, icons, and files to serve as a front-end roadmap Grunt build process configured through a simple JSON file to compile, optimize, and minify your source Automated process for building living style guide Advanced linting options to ensure quality and formatting consistency for CSS and JavaScript
+Grunt build process configured through a simple JSON file to compile, optimize, and minify your project

+* **Built-in server** for static development
+* **Live reloading** of static assets and markup through proxy server
+* **Ghost mode** to sync testing across multiple browsers
+* **Style guide generator** for a living visual presentation
+* **Validation** for CSS and JavaScript against quality and formatting rules
+* **Legacy compiling** to concatenate media queries and convert rem units

+Structure baseline of markup, icons, and supporting files to serve as a front-end roadmap

 ## Quick Start